15-Minute Guide to Retirement Planning

 - Your lifestyle: The typical recommendation is to have between 70% and 90% of your income before retirement saved for each year you plan on being retired.
 How you plan on living once you’ve retired influences the amount of annual income you’ll need.
 If you expect to travel a lot or live lavishly, you’ll likely need more saved than someone who expects to downsize or live more modestly.
 Other factors, such as your health, can also affect your costs in retirement.

-- Your expected longevity: Life expectancy in the U.S. is 78.7 years, but it’s possible you’ll live for much longer once you leave the workforce.
-When thinking about how much you’ll need to save for retirement, it can be helpful to assume you’ll live for at least 20 years after retiring.
+- Your expected longevity: Life expectancy in the U.S. is 78.7 years, but you may live for much longer once you leave the workforce.
+When considering how much you’ll need to save for retirement, it can be helpful to assume you’ll live for at least 20 years after retiring.

 3. Know How to Assess Your Risk Tolerance and Review Investment Strategies

 Risk tolerance is the amount of risk you can stand.
 When it comes to investing, it’s often true that the riskiest investments can have the biggest rewards.
-The trade-off is that you could potentially lose a lot of money if things don’t pan out.
-Often, people have more tolerance for risk when they are younger and retirement is still decades in the future.
-As you get nearer to retirement age, your tolerance for risk is likely to drop and you’re more likely to choose more conservative investments.
+The trade-off is that you could lose a lot of money if things don’t pan out.
+People often have more risk tolerance when they are younger, and retirement is still decades in the future.
+As you get nearer to retirement age, your risk tolerance is likely to drop, and you’re more likely to choose more conservative investments.
 The investments might have a lower rate of return compared to riskier options, but there’s also a lower risk that you’ll lose a considerable sum.

 You might need to adjust your investment strategy as the market fluctuates and your needs change.
-For example, as you get nearer to retirement, your financial advisor might recommend moving some investments to more conservative options to help reduce risk.
+For example, as you get nearer to retirement, your financial advisor might recommend moving some of your portfolio to more conservative investments to help reduce risk.